 - Understand why your child act’s the way they do.

-- Address situations in a proactive rather than reactive manner.
+- Address situations in a proactive rather than a reactive manner.

 - Use love as a means of discipline.